 Improving Flow, Quality of Care, and Decision Making: A Data Driven Analysis of LPCH Surgical Heart Center

 Surgical demand at Lucile Packard Children’s Hospital heart center has been steadily increasing over the past several years, in large part due to its cutting-edge pediatric cardiothoracic surgery program that is known for performing complex unifocalization and pulmonary artery reconstruction procedures for patients.
 To keep up with demand, the heart center is operating at nearly full capacity at all times, creating a systematic bottleneck in the cardiovascular intensive care unit (CVICU).
 More than other intensive care units, utilization of beds in the CVICU can fluctuate wildly from day-to-day, due to the high variability in the recovery time for a pediatric cardiovascular surgical patient, which can range from spending one night in the CVICU, to spending hundreds of nights.
 Compounding this issue, the surgical schedule is currently not optimized to account for patient complexity, so the case-mix of low, medium, and high complexity patients in the CVICU could have high variability from week-to-week.
 Our project aims to address some of these issues, identify ways to improve the quality of care for patients, and provide insights for better decision making regarding scheduling.
-With these guiding objectives, our team explored several subprojects to address these project goals.
-First, we examined which patient population is most often occupying beds in the CVICU.
-Sorting patients in the CVICU by emergent/urgent, elective, and non-surgical, we found that over time, the percent of beds in the CVICU occupied by emergent/urgent patients has been steadily increasing, while the percent of beds in the CVICU occupied by elective patients has been decreasing.

 Conducting a deeper dive into the association between the number of “urgent transfer” surgical cases every week, and the number of cancellations, we found that according to the data available from 2019-09-01 to 2021-04-05, many (greater than 4) “urgent transfer” surgical cases per week is associated with more cardiovascular OR / CATH surgical cancellations.
+In short, we were able to identify a new risk factor that is strongly associated with an increase in CV OR / CATH surgical cancellations, and the hope is that Heart Center leadership can use this information as a planning tool, so when they have already reached a certain amount of “urgent transfer surgical cases” in a given week, they can start to explore ways to mitigate future “urgent transfer surgical case” arrivals either by diverting future transfer requests to other capable hospitals, increasing staffing, or possibly creating extra capacity in the schedule.

 We would like to thank Dr. David Scheinker, Dr. Andy Shin, Blake Gentile, Yuan Shi, Saied Mehdian, Jonaelle Lucas, Andrew Nowak, the MS&E 463 teaching team, Heart Center “Flow” Team, and the leadership, administration, clinicians, and staff of the Lucile Packard Children’s Hospital who provided us with data and extensive feedback through interviews.